Live, explore and play in Glenelg Shire Victoria

 For further information:

-If you want to know more about living in the Glenelg Shire, visit www.glenelg.vic.gov.au or contact the Shire Council at email@example.com or on 1300 453 635.
+If you want to know more about living in the Glenelg Shire Victoria, visit www.glenelg.vic.gov.au or contact the Shire Council at firstname.lastname@example.org or on 1300 453 635.
 You can check out some of our favourite farms in Glenelg Shire for sale below, too!

 Author: Courtney Hoggan is a communications professional based in the Glenelg Shire.
 After a six-year stint in the city, the opportunities, freedom and endless natural beauty of the country life beckoned, and she moved back to her hometown in regional Victoria.
 She hasn’t looked back since.